HyperviewHQ/hyperview_docs/documentation/auto-discovery/topics/setting-up-data-collectors.rst

 .. tip:: You can also run the Windows Data Collector Configuration Tool from `C:\\Program Files\\Hyperview\\Hyperview Data Collector\\configurationTool\\AgentConfigurer.exe`, assuming you have installed the Data Collector at the default location.

 #.
 Paste the registration token and enter your API hostname (for example, "yourcompany.hyperviewhq.com").
 #.
-Click Advanced to specify additional values, or leave as default.
+Click Advanced to specify additional values, or leave it as default.

    * If you want the Data Collector to use a specific port to communicate with Hyperview, enter an API Port Number.

    * Specify an alternate API Endpoint Name if applicable.
-Note that ``api`` is the only endpoint name that is currently supported.
+Note that ``API`` is the only endpoint name that is currently supported.

    * Deselect the Use HTTPS checkbox if applicable.
 Note that all our customer-facing APIs are HTTPS-only.